 - State: Your location can determine whether your gender will affect your car insurance premium.
 Currently, six states do not allow gender to be used as a rating factor: California, Hawaii, Massachusetts, Michigan, North Carolina and Pennsylvania.
 In these states, rates for men and women should be roughly equal if all the other rating factors — like vehicle type, driving history, etc. — are the same.

 - Credit score: In many states, your credit-based insurance score will impact your car insurance premium.
 So, for example, a male driver with poor credit will probably pay more for car insurance than a male with good credit.
 On the other hand, a female driver with poor credit could pay more for car insurance than a male driver with great credit.
 However, this also depends on location.
-Insurance companies in California, Hawaii, Massachusetts and Michigan are restricted from using credit-based insurance scores as rating factors.
+Insurance companies in California, Hawaii, Massachusetts and Michigan limit or restrict the use of credit-based insurance scores as rating factors.

-- Driving record: Another factor that affects car insurance premiums is driving record.
+- Driving record: Driving record can be one of car insurance's most significant rating factors.
 Drivers with a history of accidents, speeding tickets or other traffic violations typically pay the highest rates.
 For example, a female driver with a DUI or other serious violation will likely pay a higher rate than a male with a clean driving record.
 Maintaining a good driving record is one of the best ways to get a low rate for both males and females.

 Although your gender will impact your car insurance rate (in most states), it does not necessarily mean that your premium will be above the average cost of car insurance or extremely expensive.
 Gender is just one of the factors that contribute to your car insurance rate.
 If you practice safe driving habits, maintain good credit, take advantage of discounts and shop around for quotes annually, you can probably find a policy that easily fits within your budget.